informalsystems/quint/doc/lang.md

 ```

 The operator `x' = e` is equivalent to `x' = e` of TLA+ under specific
 conditions.
-In contrast to the assignments in programming languages, TNT
+In contrast to the assignments in programming languages, Quint
 assignment is delayed by one step.
 It only becomes effective in a successor
 state of the state that is being evaluated.
 The notation `x' = e` is meant to
 warn the user that the value `e` is "sent" to `x`, and it will only arrive at